5.1 Infection Control & Standard Precautions

 4GlovesMask or respirator

-Perform hand hygiene before donning and after doffing.
-Gloves go on last and come off first because they are the most contaminated.
+Perform hand hygiene before donning and again after doffing.
+Gloves go on last and come off first because they become the most contaminated; the mask comes off last during doffing because the front of the mask is dirty and you remove it by the ties or ear loops without touching the face.

 Standard vs. Transmission-Based Precautions

-Standard Precautions treat all blood, body fluids, secretions, non-intact skin, and mucous membranes as potentially infectious for every resident, all the time.
+Standard Precautions treat all blood, body fluids, secretions, excretions (except sweat), non-intact skin, and mucous membranes as potentially infectious for every resident, all the time — no exceptions, no need to know the diagnosis.
 Transmission-based precautions are layered on top for known or suspected pathogens.

 PrecautionExamplesKey PPE / Action

-ContactMRSA, C. diff, scabiesGown + gloves; dedicated equipment
+ContactMRSA, VRE, C. diff, scabies, draining woundsGown + gloves; dedicated equipment in the room

-Residents in isolation still have rights: explain why precautions are used, visit often, and prevent loneliness.
+Residents in isolation still have full rights: explain why the precautions are used, visit and check on them often, and actively prevent loneliness and sensory deprivation.

 Biohazard, Sharps, and Asepsis

-Dispose of contaminated items in a red biohazard bag.
-Never recap or hand-pass needles; place sharps in a rigid, puncture-proof sharps container that you do not overfill.
+Dispose of contaminated dressings, gloves, and PPE in a red biohazard bag.
+Never recap, bend, or hand-pass needles; sharps are placed in a rigid, puncture-proof, leak-proof sharps container that is never overfilled past the fill line.
 Medical asepsis (clean technique) reduces the number of pathogens and is what a CNA uses for routine care.
-Surgical asepsis (sterile technique) destroys all microorganisms and is used for invasive procedures — outside the CNA scope, but you may set up or assist.
+Surgical asepsis (sterile technique) destroys all microorganisms and is reserved for invasive procedures — outside the CNA scope, although you may set up supplies or assist the nurse.

 Loading diagram...